 Subsequently, the PG rating.
 Today, with PG-13 being the default rating for many family films and the R rating being a lot more prevalent in genres other than Action, it's hard to believe that PG was once considered somewhat edgy and a cause for concern among parents.

 Horror movies in general.
 Many horror movies that first came out in the late 1960s and 1970s were seen as incredibly over-the-top in their depiction of violence, and a lot of them received 'R'-type ratings in many countries.
 Compared to now, in which Torture Porn movies with ridiculously graphic depictions of being being tortured and murdered now being the norm in horror movies, many once cutting-edge horror movies of the 1960s would seem tame to a new viewer.

-Ace Ventura: Pet Detective, Billy Madison and Happy Gilmore: It seems hard to believe that movies such as these were actually considered raunchy, filthy films when first released in 1994 and 1995.
+Ace Ventura: Pet Detective, Billy Madison and Happy Gilmore: It seems hard to believe that movies such as these were actually considered raunchy, filthy films when first released in 1994, 1995 and 1996.
 Today, they seem pretty tame compared to most comedy films being released (which, really, is kind of sad when you think about it).